tOverney/project_report/sliderust-master/slides.md

 # Conclusions

 * We can gain space by removed/replacing SFUs
-* Only 16 cores have integer capabilities, so 16 can be replaced
+* Only 16 cores have integer multiplication capabilities, so 16 can be replaced
 * New components don't need to be optimized in term of latency (up to 18 cycles)

 # What's next